olcf/olcf-user-docs/services_and_applications/slate/use_cases/nginx_hello_world.rst

 The first object we wish to create is our BuildConfig.
 This is the object that defines how we build our NGINX image.

-Before we create the BuildConfig we should give it a way to access two files before they are pulled into the build pod.
+Before we create the BuildConfig, we should give it a way to access two files before they are pulled into the build pod.
 The files are my ``index.html`` and my ``nginx.conf`` file.
 You can get them into your build pod however you wish, for simplicity I chose to add them to a public git repository and wget them.
 The ``index.html`` and ``nginx.conf`` file are defined respectively as: